cedricusureau/HLA_graph/README.md

 Based on retrospective analysis of __thousands of samples__ from Luminex™ LABScreen™ single-antigen assays, we designed networks, also called __graphs__, providing an updated overview of class I and II HLA antigens cross-reactivity.

 [In these graphs](https://raw.githubusercontent.com/cedricusureau/HLA_graph/master/figures/b15_exemple.png), each node correspond to an allele and each link correspond to a strong MFI correlation between two alleles.
+Therefore, two linked nodes often present close MFI values in a large amount of test.

-We showed that strong MFI correlation between different antigens reflect epitopic similarity (see figure below), and we assumed that drawing graphs is a good way to display cross-reactivity interaction.
+In our work, we showed that **strong MFI correlation** between different antigens reflect **epitopic similarity**, and we assumed that drawing graphs is a good way to display cross-reactivity interaction.

 <p align="center">
   <img width="300" height="200" src="https://raw.githubusercontent.com/cedricusureau/HLA_graph/master/figures/eplet_corr.png">